huuhghhgyg/MicroCityNotes/docs/notes/mip-en.md

 ### Setting Variable Types

 MicroCity's mathematical programming supports integer programming.
-If the variable type is not set using `SetUnbounded()`, the default variable range is non-negative real numbers (≥0).
+The default variable range is non-negative real numbers (≥0).
 Below is a detailed method for setting variable types.

 You can set the `i`-th variable in the model as an **integer variable** or a **0-1 variable**.
 If you don't set the variable to these types, it defaults to a **non-negative real number**.